 A majority of aging services are federally funded through the 1965 Older Americans Act.
 This law requires that planning and service districts be designated to plan and implement aging services.
-The Lieutenant Governor’s Office on Aging has divided the state into ten planning and service districts.
+The SC Department on Aging has divided the state into ten planning and service districts.
 Central Midlands Council of Governments was designated as the midlands’ Area Agency on Aging in 1976.
 The mission of the Area Agency on Aging is to plan programs and services for the growing population of older people in Fairfield, Lexington, Newberry and Richland Counties.
 The agency subcontracts with local providers for delivery of services.
 The Regional Aging Advisory Committee, the majority of whom are older individuals or individuals who are eligible to participate in Older Americans Act programs, representatives of older persons and the general public, assists the Council of Governments in fulfilling the responsibilities of the Area Agency on Aging.

 History and Authority